google-research/football/README.md

 After entering the image, you can run sample training with `python3 -m gfootball.examples.run_ppo2`.
 Unfortunately, rendering is not supported inside the docker.

+### Prebuilt docker images can be used.
+### CPU version
+1. Enter the image with `docker run -it gumush/gfootball:latest bash`

+### GPU version
+1. Enter the image with `nvidia-docker run -it gumush/gfootball_gpu:latest bash`

+After entering the image, you can run sample training with `python3 -m gfootball.examples.run_ppo2`.
+Unfortunately, rendering is not supported inside the docker.

 ## Observations
 Environment exposes following observations: